dcm4che/dcm4chee-arc-cs/docs/networking/model/dataflow.rst

    Docker deployment

-Conceptually the network services may be modeled as the following separate AEs, though they may share one AE Title, or one AE may have multiple instances identified by different AE Title, with different configuration.
+Conceptually the network services may be modeled as the following separate AEs, though they may share one AE Title, or one AE may have multiple instances identified by different AE Titles, with different configuration.

 .. figure:: application-data-flow-diagram.svg